devfest-berlin/2016.devfest-berlin.de/_posts/2016-11-01-devfest-cfp-cfv.markdown

 isStaticPost: false
 ---

-We hereby open our this years Call for Particpants!
+We hereby open the Call for Participation for the 2016 edition of DevFest Berlin.

 Do you want to talk about